-Information on NEDT should be available associated with measurements from all instruments, although the details of what is available may range from a general literature-based estimate to a per-scan NEDT estimate from the standard deviations of observations of a uniform black-body target.
+Information on NEDT should be available associated with measurements from all instruments, although the details of what is available may range from a general literaturebased estimate to a per-scan NEDT estimate from the standard deviations of observations of a uniform black-body target.
 NEDT is often scene temperature dependent, because the Planck function transforms radiance to brightness temperature non-linearly.

-In SST_cci, an estimation model for the uncertainty associated with uncorrelated radiometric noise for each sensor is applied within the optimal estimation retrieval or coefficient-based retrieval used (RD.249).
+In SST_cci, an estimation model for the uncertainty associated with uncorrelated radiometric noise for each sensor is applied within the optimal estimation retrieval used (RD.249).